vali-ray/infinite_games/README.md

 Validators record the miners' predictions and score them once the Polymarket events settles.
 At each event settlement, a score is added to the moving average of the miner's score.
 This simple model ensures that all validators score the miners at roughly the same time.
 Importantly, we implement a **cutoff** for the submission time of a prediction, currently set at 24 hours.
 This means that miners must submit their prediction for a given Polymarket event 24 hours before the settlement time.

 ## Scoring rule
-*We will launch our repo with model 1 and then move to model 2.*
+*We will launch our subnet with model 1 and then move to model 2.*

 Denote by $S(p_i, o_i) = (o_i - p_i)^2$ the quadratic scoring rule (the Brier score) for a prediction $p_i$ of a binary event $E_i$ and where $o_i$ is $0$ or $1$ depending on the realization of $E_i$.
 The lower the quadratic scoring rule the better the score.
 A quadratic scoring rule is strictly proper i.e it strictly incentivizes miner to report their true prediction.